IntersectMBO/ouroboros-network/ouroboros-consensus/docs/utxo-hd.md

 The Shelley ledger state includes the set of Unspent Transaction Outputs, the UTxO set.
 After so many epochs, this set has grown quite large on the Cardano `mainnet`, with millions of entries.
-In particular, a machine with 8 gigabytes of memory running a node, the wallet, will have very little free memory with our latest releases of the node and wallet.
+In particular, a machine with 8 gigabytes of memory running a node, the wallet, etc will have very little free memory with our latest releases of the node and wallet.

 Our long-term solution for this is the UTxO HD initiative, whereby we relocate the UTxO set of the Shelley ledger state from in-memory data structures to